mrhrifat/mrhrifat/README.md

 -->

 - 💎 Currently I'm working on Front End Development
-- 🌱 Currently learing JavaScript, ReactJS & Redux
+- 🌱 Currently learing JavaScript, ReactJS & Redux Toolkit
 - 🔍 Looking to contribute on Open Source Projects related to Software Development
 - 🎯 Preparing myself to work on Full Stack Development
 - 💬 Open to learn about Competitive Problem Solving
 - 📚 Currently reading some books on Islam

 ## **LANGUAGES, FRAMEWORKS, TOOLS & OTHERS -**